sjshank/Notarize-Document-Using-Blockchain/README.md

     Ganache
     MetaMask Plugin

+# Application is live at https://notarize-document-dapp.netlify.app/ and blockchain running on Rinkeby network.
+Please connect to Rinkeby network using Metamask and enjoy !

-# How to run application ?
+# How to run application in Local?

     Run Blockchain :